keyangds/interactive_evaluation/CONTRIBUTING.md

 - **Feature requests**: Open an issue with the "enhancement" label
 - **Private inquiries**: Email keyangx@utexas.edu and/or psong2@andrew.cmu.edu

-## 📜 Code of Conduct

-- Be respectful and constructive
-- Focus on the work, not the person
-- Assume good intent
-- No harassment or discrimination

 ## 🙏 Recognition

-All contributors will be acknowledged in our [Contributors](CONTRIBUTORS.md) file and on the project website.
+All contributors will be acknowledged in our [README](README.md) file.

 ---